 Interest on your loan during the Payment Deferral Period

-You will still be charged interest during the Payment Deferral period.
-However, when the Payment Deferral period is over, we will help you work out an affordable repayment plan to repay the interest accrued and the payments deferred during this period.
+You will still have been charged interest during the Payment Deferral period.
+However, we will help you work out an affordable repayment plan to repay the interest accrued and the payments deferred during this period.

 If you are still not able to make your full loan payments due to circumstances relating to Coronavirus, then we may offer you further help, for example, a payment arrangement, if these are appropriate to your circumstances.

 Your credit file

-As long as we have agreed your Payment Deferral then we will not report to the credit reference agencies that any contractual payments have been missed.
-However, you should be aware that if you take out a Payment Deferral this may impact your ability to obtain credit in the short-medium term future.
+As long as we agreed to your Payment Deferral then we will not report to the credit reference agencies that any contractual payments were missed.
+However, you should be aware that if you took a Payment Deferral this may impact your ability to obtain credit in the short-medium term future.